mcu-tools/mcuboot/docs/design.md

 ## [Reset Recovery](#reset-recovery)

-If the boot loader resets in the middle of a swap operation, the two images may be discontiguous in flash.
+If the bootloader resets in the middle of a swap operation, the two images may be discontiguous in flash.
 Bootutil recovers from this condition by using the image trailers to determine how the image parts are distributed in flash.